-Initially we just kept on ignoring his request.
-Like most parents that are being asked to do something that they just don’t feel like doing.
-He would get a response like, “We will see” or “Maybe later” or “have you cleaned your room” …”Squirrel!”
+Initially, we just kept on ignoring his request, like most parents that are being asked to do something that they just don’t feel like doing.
+He would get a response like, “We will see”, “Maybe later”, “Have you cleaned your room?” …or "Squirrel!”
 But he soldiered on.
 Sometime later, not sure about how many weeks, he brought another cat book home.
-This one had so many types of cats and wonderful pictures of each breed.
+This one had so many types of cats, and wonderful pictures of each breed.
 So we looked through it.
-That is when Olga first saw a picture of a Maine Coon.
-She instantly needed to see more.
+That is when I first saw a picture of a Maine Coon.
+I instantly needed to see more.
 So off to Google we went.
-These were like cats she had never seen.
-Large, bold, with an intense and wild look in their eyes.
-Can you actually own these?
-How much do they cost?
-There was an excitement with each new question and a growing confidence that we will have a giant feline in our family soon.
+These were like cats I had never seen: large, bold, with an intense and wild look in their eyes.
+There was an excitement and growing confidence that we will have a giant feline in our family soon.

 Eventually my husband and I agreed that we would get a cat.
 There was one condition… that the cat be a rescue.
 Actually, my husband insisted because he wanted to be sure that a cat was a good fit before we spent the money that a “Real” Maine Coon would cost.
 We looked for any shelter cat that “sort of” resembled a Maine Coon.
 We selected one, and I named him “Leo”, short for Leopold after my favorite childhood Russian cartoon show, “Leopold the Cat".
 While Leo was a far cry from a Maine Coon, he was great.
 Soon we decided to start looking for a pure pedigreed European Maine Coon.

 Europa, a Polish-bred kitten, would be the first to arrive.
 She was the most beautiful thing I had ever seen -- a swirling fluff bowl of colors and a sparkling personality.
 Naturally, she became the queen of the house.